 Parties and their counsel often think first and foremost about whether a damages expert would help to present their case before the tribunal, but damages experts can be effective in helping to develop the damages case in the first place.
 Moreover, in many cases damages issues are intertwined with merits issues, and thus the right experts can help parties and their counsel to develop the entire case.
 Knowing how strong a damages case may be or how to accurately quantify the likely damages that may be recovered can help influence a party’s strategy from the outset, including whether to initiate an arbitration or assert a counterclaim.

-Although damages experts can be extremely useful, such experts are obviously not necessary in every arbitration.
+Although damages experts can be extremely useful, they are obviously not necessary in every arbitration.
 In some cases, parties and their counsel can effectively quantify damages and present the damages case.
 Sophisticated counsel, with experience in damages issues, can often work with the in-house teams of the client – whether commercial, financial, or other – to build and present the damages case.

 Whether to engage a damages expert depends on a variety of factors, including the amount in dispute and the complexity of the damages issues.
 In cases involving small amounts in dispute, it may not be economical to engage damages experts.
 In cases with seemingly straightforward damages issues, it may not be necessary to engage damages experts.
 However, what may seem simple at the outset can be misleading, and an understanding of the complexity may develop over time.